ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>

-## < The Typing of the Dead: Overkill > PC lightgun aiming
+## < The House of the Dead: Overkill > PC lightgun aiming

+In The Typing of the Dead: Overkill.
 Follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse), and assign keys to suit the game.

 <br>